-However, you’ll be surprised to know that 3D printing technology is 30 years old.
+However, you’ll be surprised to know that the 3D printing process is 30 years old.
 It’s just that it has been well documented and defined during the last couple of years.

 What is 3d printing?

 3D printing and Additive manufacturing are the two terms referring to the same process of building a product by adding material, layer by layer, from a CAD (Computer-aided design) file.
 This is opposite to the traditional manufacturing process, like CNC machining, where the product is built by subtracting material from a sheet or block of material.
+Operations done on a lathe machine or a drilling machine are another example of subtracting material from metal.
 People in industries prefer the term ‘Additive manufacturing,’ while on the other hand, the term ‘3D printing’ is used by the media and consumers, and this name has seen a spike in usage ever since a 3D printer became something you could have on your desk.

 It’s simple.
 There are three basic steps in the 3D printing process.

 Step 1: Preparation of the 3D file of an object.
 The 3D file can be prepared from scratch by using CAD software, a 3D scanner to replicate existing objects or just by downloading it from an online market place.

 Step 2: The process of printing involves choosing the material which will best achieve the required properties needed for the object.
 You can choose from plastic, metal, brass, etc. These materials will then decide the technology of 3D printing to be adopted.
 Not all printers can work with every raw material.

 Step 3: Printed objects, often can not be directly used or delivered until they are sanded, lacquered or painted.
 So some post-production work might be required.